There are a lot of things to think about when you purchase a new replacement furnace:

-- What is your budget for a new furnace?
+- What type of budget do you have for a new furnace?

 - How much are you looking to spend on monthly heating bills?

-- Does anyone living in the home have respiratory issues?
+- Does anyone living in the home have respiratory problems?

-- How big does the system need to be to heat your size of home?
+- What size system will you need to heat your size of home?

 But have you ever took into consideration your furnace efficiency rating?
-Are you sure what it means?
+Do you know what it means?

 The furnace efficiency rating helps calculate how much energy will be needed to heat your home and, in the long run, how much it will cost you.
 Simply put, the higher your furnace efficiency rating the less energy your heating equipment needs to heat your home.

 Note that this rating does not take into account the potential heat lost through leaking or incorrectly installed duct work or attic insulation.
-The duct work in varying homes is different – some high quality, some poorer, so the AFUE rating does not factor this into their rating.
-If you worry that your heating system or duct system is not energy efficient, give Jack Nelson Service Experts Heating & Air Conditioning a call today and we will come out for a free in-home analysis and help you determine how much more energy and money you could potentially save each month.
+The duct work in varying homes is different – some high quality, some lower, so the AFUE rating does not consider this in their rating.
+If you worry that your heating system or duct system is not energy efficient, give your Tulsa installation experts